Timon-R/TRA420_Modeling_2025/docs/results_summary.md

 # Results Summary

-Collects cross‑module indicators and produces a concise overview (text, JSON, and plots).
+Collects cross‑module indicators and produces a concise overview (tabular CSV plus optional plots).

 ## What It Aggregates